3. Higher Cemetery

 - 30 year right to place a memorial

-Higher Cemetery has is a dedicated section for the graves of babies and children, featuring a boy and dog sculpture, planting and seating.
+Higher Cemetery has is a dedicated section for the graves of babies and children.
+This area features a boy and dog sculpture, planting and seating.
 The garden also has a restored Victorian angel memorial and a special bench for younger visitors.

 Babies and children may also be buried in family graves.

-There are very few new graves available in Higher Cemetery, so we are offering graves and space for ashes on existing plots in the historic section used for Victorian and Edwardian burials.
+There are very few new graves available in Higher Cemetery.
+We are offering graves and space for ashes on existing plots in the historic section used for Victorian and Edwardian burials.
 Due to the individual style of these graves we strongly recommend visiting before making your decision.

 You can apply through your funeral director or apply to us directly.
-To talk about your options and arrange to see the garden of remembrance or Edwardian graves you can contact us by phone 01392 265707 or email email@example.com.
+To talk about your options and arrange to see the garden of remembrance or Edwardian graves you can contact us online (select "other service").